qbitscience/CameraAppQbitScience/README.md

 When the application starts it first asks user to allow permission for camera.
 It contains a button.
-When its clicked camera opnes, now just click a picture and it will be visible to your application.
+When its clicked, camera opnes. now just click a picture and it will be visible in your application.
 As #startActivityForResult is #deprciated we have used
 #registerForActivityResult.
 We have not worked on design here.